 Total Time: 45 minutes

-* 1 to 2 jalapeño chile peppers, seeded and diced
+1 to 2 jalapeño chili peppers, seeded and diced

 Preheat oven to 400 degrees.
 Place sweet potatoes and onions on a large baking sheet and drizzle with 2 tablespoons of the olive oil.
 Toss to coat and spread out in a single layer.
 Sprinkle with salt and pepper.
 Roast, turning the potatoes once or twice, until they begin to brown and are tender, approximately 20-30 minutes.
 Remove from oven and let cool slightly.

-Place the chile pepper, garlic, lime juice, and remaining olive oil in a blender or mini food processor and a sprinkle of salt and pepper.
+Place the chili pepper, garlic, lime juice, and remaining olive oil in a blender or mini food processor and a sprinkle of salt and pepper.
 Process until blended.

 Place the potatoes and onions in a large bowl.
 Add the beans, corn and bell pepper.
 Drizzle with the dressing and cilantro and toss to coat.
 Taste and adjust salt and pepper, if necessary.
 Serve warm or at room temperature.
 The salad can also be refrigerated for several days.